A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Image Super-Resolution

-In 2014, the Generative Adversarial Networks (GANs) was proposed by Goodfellow \emph{et al.}~\cite{goodfellow2014generative}, which has been widely used in compute vision tasks, such as style transfer and image inpainting.
-The GANs consists of a generator and a discriminator.
+\textbf{Adversarial Training:} In 2014, the Generative Adversarial Networks (GANs) were proposed by Goodfellow \emph{et al.}~\cite{goodfellow2014generative}, which has been widely used in compute vision tasks, such as style transfer and image inpainting.
+The GANs consist of a generator and a discriminator.
 When the discriminator is trained to judge whether an image is true or false, the generator aims at fooling the discriminator rather than minimizing the distance to a specific image, hence it tends to generate outputs that have the same statistics as the training set.

-Inspired by GAN, Ledig \emph{et al.} proposed the Super-Resolution Generative Adversarial Network (SRGAN~\cite{ledig2017photo}).
-In SRGAN, the generator $G$ is essentially a SR model that trained to fool the discriminator $D$, and $D$ is trained to distinguish SR images from HR images.
-Therefore, the generator can learn to produce outputs that are highly similar to HR images, and then reconstruct more perceptual and natural SR images.
-Following this approach, the generative loss $\mathcal{L}_{Gen}(I_x)$ can be defined as:
+Inspired by GAN, Ledig \emph{et al.}~\cite{ledig2017photo} proposed the Super-Resolution Generative Adversarial Network (SRGAN).
+In SRGAN, the generator $G$ is essentially an SR model that is trained to fool the discriminator $D$, and $D$ is trained to distinguish SR images from HR images.
+Therefore, the generator can learn to produce outputs that are highly similar to HR images, and then reconstruct more real and natural SR images.
+The generative loss $\mathcal{L}_{Gen}(I_x)$ can be defined as:

-and the loss in terms of discriminator is:
+and the loss in terms of the discriminator is:

 Therefore, we need to solve the following problem: